leethomason/tinyxml2/readme.md

 Adaptation of the original library for use with [Biicode](https://www.biicode.com).

-The [biicode block](https://www.biicode.com/david/david/tinyxml2/master) has been generated from the forked github repository: [link](https://github.com/davidsanfal/tinyxml2).
+The [biicode block](https://www.biicode.com/david/david/tinyxml2/master) has been generated from a [github repository](https://github.com/davidsanfal/tinyxml2).
 It includes slight modifications added to the original repository in order to work properly with biicode.

 ![TinyXML-2 Logo](http://www.grinninglizard.com/tinyxml2/TinyXML2_small.png)